HomeGeek SportsQuidditch: A Muggle Sport

 Quidditch: A Muggle Sport

 According to Kennilworthy Whisp’s Quidditch Through the Ages, the popular pastime of witches and wizards was first played in Queerditch Marsh in the eleventh century.
-We know this thanks to the diary of Gertie Keddle, who regularly expressed her displeasure at “that lot playing a stupid game on their broomsticks” who throw a ball and “try to stick it in trees at the end of the marsh” while “two big heavy rocks fly around trying to knock them all off their brooms.”
+This is a known fact thanks to the diary of Gertie Keddle, who regularly expressed her displeasure at “that lot playing a stupid game on their broomsticks” that involved throwing a ball in an attempt “to stick it in trees at the end of the marsh” while “two big heavy rocks fly around trying to knock them all off their brooms.”
 In Keddle’s mind, it was “pointless rubbish.”

 One thousand years later, a different kind of quidditch – one geared towards muggles as opposed to witches and wizards – was first played at Middlebury College in Vermont on October 9, 2005.
 Players wore painted cardboard arm guards, carried worn-out brooms between their legs, and tried to grab a tennis ball stuffed in a sock that was tucked into the waistband of a cross country runner’s shorts.
 While there was no twenty-first century Gertie Keddle on hand to capture the moment, the game caught on within the world of muggles just as it had with witches and wizards a millennium earlier.